CS2401-Fall2021/Project-Part-3/README.md

 4) Implement isEmpty() which will return if there are no more rooms to explore

 ## Part 3: In Main.java, Implement a method UnlockRoomsWithKeys(Node lockedRooms, Key newKey, Stack roomsToExplore) (~15 lines of code)
 Upon finding new key, we want to use it and see if any of our previously locked rooms are now unlocked.
-Rather than traverse through the treee to find them, we can use our handy stack and queues
+Rather than traverse through the tree to find them, we can use our handy stack and queues
 * For each room in lockedRoomKeys, check if newKey unlocks it
 * If the room is unlocked by newKey, add it to the roomsToExplore Stack using maybePushUnlockedRoom and remove it from your linked list

 ## If you do not reach this point by the end of the first day, you are behind and not on track to finish on the second day of lab.
-Please come to office hours
+Please come to office hours.

 ## Part 4: In Main.java Implement boolean IsGameWinnable(Room room)  (~20 lines of code)
-To check if a game is winnable, we need to check all rooms we can reach
+To check if a game is winnable, we need to check all rooms we can reach.

 ### Part A: Rooms that are locked
 Create an LinkedList to hold the Rooms that you've seen but are locked.